Tutorial on the chemical potential of ions in water and porous materials: transport, isotherms, and electrical double layer theory: Conclusions

 \section{Conclusions}

 The chemical potential of an ion is an important concept to understand absorption of ions from an electrolyte solution into neutral and charged materials such as absorbents and membranes.
 This is relevant for processes where ion absorption, transport, and exchange play a key role.
-For neutral molecules and materials, at chemical equilibrium the concept of an isotherm is of importance, which for charged molecules and materials is extended to electrical double layer theory.
-The chemical potential has many contributions, and in a calculation of the distribution of ions across an interface eventually all terms depend on the concentration and on temperature.
-For ions in solution, deviations from ideal behaviour are often classified as activity coefficients, and they are due to ion volume effects and ion-ion Coulombic interactions.
-These contributions lead to an osmotic coefficient less than one, and thus the osmotic pressure of a solution is less than predicted by the ideal contribution only.
-In a porous material, the non-zero volume of solutes is also a contribution to the chemical potential, making it more difficult for larger ions to reside in a porous material than smaller ones.
+For neutral molecules and neutral materials, at chemical equilibrium the concept of an isotherm is of importance, which for charged molecules and materials is extended to an electrical double layer theory.
+The chemical potential has many contributions, and in a calculation of the distribution of ions across an interface, most terms depend on concentration and temperature.
+For ions in solution, deviations from ideal behaviour are often classified as activity coefficients, and they are due to Coulombic interactions between ions and volume exclusion.
+For most conditions, these contributions lead to an osmotic coefficient less than one, and then the osmotic pressure of a solution is less than predicted by the ideal contribution only.
+In a porous material, the volume of solutes also contributes to the chemical potential, making it more difficult for larger ions to reside in a porous material than smaller ones, and thus ions can be separated based on size.